University of Wisconsin–Milwaukee at Waukesha: History

+Students, through their segregated fees, support services to students such as student organizations and student development programming, peer tutoring services, mental health counseling services, career and internship services, Diversity Center, Veterans Center, LGBTQIA Center, and more.

+Closure

 Campus

 UW-Waukesha's land and buildings belong to Waukesha County, which purchased the 86 acre land from William J. Hughes and his wife, Blanche I. Fischer Hughes, in March 1965.
 As part of a local-state partnership, the University of Wisconsin provides faculty, staff, educational programs, technology, furnishings, libraries, and supplies.

 Student profile

 About 2,000 students attend each fall and spring semester and another 1,000 take summer classes.
 Many community residents are involved in the campus non-credit classes offered through Continuing Education.